Ting3l/Powershell-DrinkReminder/README.md

 The configuration is done via config.txt.
 The following options are available:

+- Version - Not an option, only a reference to the scipt-version which created the file.
+Unused.
+- Lang - Defines which language is to be used.
+Possible values: en, de - Unknown values default to en.
+Default: en
 - Timespan - Time to warn after the last drink/startup in minutes.
 Default: 30
 - Repeatwarning - Time until an ignored warning will be repeated in minutes.
 Default: 10
 - Criticalthreshold - How often the normal warning will be played, before the "critial"-sound is played.
 Default: 2